 Rachel’s unconventional food background has helped formulate her unique culinary touch.
 She graduated with a Bachelors degree in Art & Design from the renowned Central Saint Martins College of Art and Design in London.
 Thereafter she worked for a luxury fashion brand, doing PR and e-marketing.
-Ultimately, her passion for pâtisserie lured her to Paris, where she studied at Le Cordon Bleu and obtained a pastry degree.
+Ultimately, her passion for pâtisserie lured her to Paris, where she studied at Le Cordon Bleu and obtained a pastry diploma.

-She is also a food writer with books “Barres à céréales, Granola et Muesli faites maison” and “Pâtes à tartiner” published by Marabout.
-Her third cookbook (her first English book) “The Little Paris Kitchen” was published by Penguin on March the 15th 2012.
-This book has also been translated into Dutch, French, Italian, German, Danish, Russian and Norwegian in 2012.
-The book has been published in the USA, by Chronicle Books.
+She is also a food writer with books Barres à céréales, Granola et Muesli Faites Maison and Pâtes à Tartiner published by Marabout.
+Barres à céréales, Granola et Muesli Faites Maison has also been published in Dutch, Italian and most recently in English, and Pâtes à Tartiner in English.
+Her third cookbook (her first English book), The Little Paris Kitchen, was published by Penguin on 15 March 2012.
+This book has also been translated into Dutch, French, Italian, German, Danish, Japanese, Latvian, Russian, Portuguese, Polish, Taiwanese, Korean and Norwegian, and been published in the USA by Chronicle Books.